deckgo/deckdeckgo/webcomponents/slides/content/README.md

-# DeckDeckGo - Slide "Title"
+# DeckDeckGo - Slide "Content"

-This component is the slide/template "Title" of [DeckDeckGo].
+This component is the slide/template "Content" of [DeckDeckGo].

 It is developed with [Stencil](https://stenciljs.com).